EasyFlutterApps/eazy_state/README.md

-# Simple State Management
+# Eazy State Management

 A lightweight and straightforward state management solution for Flutter applications, designed to manage and update UI state efficiently without the overhead of more complex state management tools.

 ## Features
-- **SimpleState:** A class to manage a single piece of state with a stream-based approach.
+- **EazyState:** A class to manage a single piece of state with a stream-based approach.
-- **SimpleBuilder:** A widget that rebuilds itself when the state changes, using the power of StreamBuilder.
+- **EazyBuilder:** A widget that rebuilds itself when the state changes, using the power of StreamBuilder.
 - **Minimal API**: Easy to understand and integrate into any Flutter project.